aplteam/Tester2/README.md

 ### Helpers

-These are functions that are not actually required in order to run test cases but can make a programmer's life significantly easier.
+These are functions that are not required in order to run test cases but can make a programmer's life significantly easier.

 These functions are discussed in detail at [Managing test cases](#managing-test-cases).